Phenethyl alcohol

-Phenethyl alcohol, or 2-phenylethanol, is an organic compound with the chemical formula C6H5CH2CH2OH.
+Phenethyl alcohol, or 2-phenylethanol, is an organic compound with the chemical formula C8H10O|auto=1 or C6H5(CH2)2OH.
 It is a colourless liquid with a pleasant floral odor.
 It occurs widely in nature, being found in a variety of essential oils.
 It is slightly soluble in water (2 ml per 100 ml of H2O), but miscible with most organic solvents.
 The molecule of phenethyl alcohol consists of a phenethyl group (C6H5CH2CH2\s) attached to a hydroxyl group (\sOH).

 Synthesis

 Phenethyl alcohol is prepared commercially via two routes.
 Most common is the Friedel-Crafts reaction between benzene and ethylene oxide in the presence of aluminium trichloride.